How to Write a Sponsorship Letter That Actually Works (With Samples and Templates)

-If you cant make a direct connection to your prospect then get ready to follow up.
+If you can’t make a direct connection to your prospect, then get ready to follow up.
 A lot.
 Remember that these folks get hundreds of these types of requests every week (or every day in some cases!).
 Start by following up on the date and time that you told them you would, then follow up some more.
-Use the scripts and email templates listed in my free e-book The Tactical Guide to Sponsorship Sales.

-The thank you letter that you send your sponsors is actually called a fulfillment report.
-In a fulfillment report, you outline all of the things you promised your sponsors, how much they paid for those benefits and then you report on how well you delivered those assets along with the revised value of what you actually delivered.
+The thank-you letter you send your sponsors is actually called a fulfillment report.
+In a fulfillment report, you outline all of the things you promised your sponsors, how much they paid for those benefits, both tangible and intangible sponsorship benefits, and then you report on how well you delivered those assets along with the revised value of what you actually delivered.

 You want to make sure you thank you sponsors within one week of the end of your event or campaign (or quarterly if you have a yearlong relationship with your sponsors).

-Remember: If your first point of contact with a sponsor is by writing them a sponsorship request letter, your chances of success are very low!
-You can use the sponsorship letter to grab their attention, warm up a call or, better yet, to summarise the results of a recent meeting before moving on to a full proposal.
+Remember, if your first point of contact with a sponsor is writing them a sponsorship request letter, your chances of success are very low!
+You can use the sponsorship letter to grab their attention, warm up a call or, better yet, to summarize the results of a recent meeting before moving on to a full sponsorship proposal.

-In a last resort, after attempting all of the techniques listed above, a sponsorship request letter can help open doors…but you have to do it properly!
-A letter or proposal, no matter how well written, is never a replacement for good old fashioned sponsor-centric sales.
+As a last resort, after attempting all the techniques listed above, a sponsorship request letter can help open doors…but you have to do it properly!
+A letter or proposal, no matter how well written, is never a replacement for good old-fashioned sponsor-centric sales.